vchong/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

     Copy the resultant filesystem.cpio.gz to the directory where the FVP is launched from.
 Alternatively a symbolic link may be used.

 1. RAM-disk initrd
 Test version can be obtained from linaro.
-Details can be found on ARM-Trusted-Firmware's [Guide][].
+Details can be found on ARM-Trusted-Firmware's [Guide][] or follow above instructions.
 [Guide]: https://github.com/xiaoqiangdu/arm-trusted-firmware/blob/master/docs/user-guide.md   "user guide"

 2. Linux kernel